Los Angeles Police Brutality and Civil Rights Lawyer

 The Los Angeles Police Department has a long history of police brutality.
-Many instances involving police officers using excessive force end in injuries and even death.
-The problem is so widespread that the city budgets for claims and settlements relating to police misconduct and brutality.
+Many of these encounters involve excessive use of force and have resulted in serious injuries and deaths.
+The problem is so widespread that the city allocates millions of dollars each year for police misconduct claims and settlements.

-If you or someone you know is a victim of police brutality, a Los Angeles police brutality lawyer can explain your legal options and potentially represent you in a claim.
+If you or someone close to you was harmed by police brutality, a Los Angeles police brutality lawyer can explain your legal rights, guide you through your options, and advocate for you in a claim.

 Were you or a loved one a victim of police brutality?